ygraham/nlp-williams/README.md

 --------------------

 1. "R Statistical Software".
 To install R on the command line:

         > sudo apt-get install r-base

 2. R's "psych" package.
 To install R's "psych" package, open your R console, by typing:

         > R

-IF your institution uses a proxy server, you need to tell R about it BEFORE (important) installing any package, here's what to do: Type the following commmand into R, remembering to provide your actual credentials and proxy server details:
+If your institution uses a proxy server, you need to tell R about it BEFORE (important) installing any package, here's what to do: Type the following commmand into R, remembering to provide your actual credentials and proxy server details:

         > Sys.setenv(http_proxy="http://myusername:mypasssord@myproxyserver.com:8080/")

 Install the "psych" package
         > install.packages("psych")